Professional wrestling in Australia: Australian wrestlers overseas

-Individual wrestlers originating in Australia have struggled for the most part to obtain any international recognition.
-Perhaps the two biggest names when one mentions Australia are The Fabulous Kangaroos—Roy Heffernan and Al Costello.
-They are the only Australian wrestlers to make it big in the United States and held the Florida and Texas versions of the NWA World Tag Team titles as well as the north east version of the NWA United States tag team titles in the Capitol Wrestling Corporation (later to become WWE) on three occasions, as well as being inducted into the Wrestling Observer Newsletter Hall of Fame.
+Individual wrestlers originating in Australia struggled for a long time to obtain any international recognition.
+Perhaps the two biggest names when one mentioned Australia were The Fabulous Kangaroos—Roy Heffernan and Al Costello.
+They were the only Australian wrestlers to make it big in the United States at the time and held the Florida and Texas versions of the NWA World Tag Team titles as well as the north east version of the NWA United States tag team titles in the Capitol Wrestling Corporation (later to become WWE) on three occasions, as well as being inducted into the Wrestling Observer Newsletter Hall of Fame.

 Australian wrestler Peter Stilsbury was brought into the WWF in the mid-1980s under the name Outback Jack in response to the mainstream popularity at the time of the Australian film Crocodile Dundee.
 He appeared in several vignettes hyping his debut by showing Jack in the wilds of the Australian Outback, drinking beer with cows, and came down to the ring to the theme song by Rolf Harris, "Tie Me Kangaroo Down, Sport".
 Outback Jack started his career touring in Canada with Stu Hart's Stampede Wrestling.

-In more recent times Nathan Jones made two WWE appearances in 2003 at WrestleMania XIX and at Survivor Series later that same year even though he only actually wrestled at the latter event, making him the first Australian wrestler to ever perform on a WWE pay-per-view event.
+Early in the new millennium Nathan Jones made two WWE appearances in 2003 at WrestleMania XIX and at Survivor Series later that same year even though he only actually wrestled at the latter event, making him the first Australian wrestler to ever perform on a WWE pay-per-view event.
 Jones also performed on two World Wrestling All-Stars pay-per-views, losing to Jeff Jarrett at WWA: The Inception and to Scott Steiner at WWA: The Eruption.

-In late 2011, WWE signed an Australian female wrestler Tenille Dashwood to its development territory NXT.
+It would be in late 2011 that things started to change.
+WWE signed an Australian female wrestler Tenille Dashwood to its development territory NXT.
 She was originally from Melbourne.
 Dashwood debuted as a clumsy dancer Emma, and in early 2014 was elevated to the main roster.
 On 6 April 2014 she became only the second Australian wrestler to perform on a WWE pay per view and the first ever woman to do so when she was a part of the Diva's Title match at WrestleMania XXX.
 She later appeared at the 2014 Survivor Series in November.
 In 2017 she became the first Australian to perform at three WWE pay per view events when she was part of the fatal five way for the Raw Women's Championship at No Mercy.
 She made it four at TLC in opposition to Asuka.
+She was released soon after, and worked for Ring of Honor and Impact Wrestling before returning to WWE as the mystery opponent of Ronda Rousey on Smackdown.